graphql-java/graphql-java/coding-guidelines.md

                         .map(foo -> foo.getMyProp())
                         .collect(toList())
 ```
 It has a lambda in streams in streams.
-The inside stream should be extracted in a extra method and each
+The inside stream should be extracted to an extra method and each
 method call should be on a new line:
 ```java
         return fooListOfList